Non PIS Accounts for NRIs: Basics & Benefits Explained

 Scenario C: Simplified Sale Proceeds

 Before: On selling a particular stock, the proceeds Mr. Ishaan receives would go to his PIS account.
-For reinvestment, he would need to route these funds back through the PIS, a process that might involve additional paperwork and time.
+For reinvestment, he would need to route these funds back through the PIS, which might involve additional paperwork and time.

 With Non-PIS: When Ishaan sells off a part of his portfolio, the proceeds directly come to his